Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 Pence was in Cedar Rapids on Wednesday to rally opponents of a policy by the nearby Linn-Mar Community School District that is at issue in a federal lawsuit.
 Last year, the school board passed a measure allowing transgender students to apply for a gender support plan to begin social transition at school without their parents’ permission.

 The issue, one of the primary goals of the 2024 Republican presidential outlook, is particularly contentious among Christian conservatives, with whom Pence regularly says he identifies.
-And at Wednesday’s pizzeria event felt like a caucus campaign first stop, Pence exemplified his traction.
+And at Wednesday’s event at a pizzeria, it felt like a first caucus campaign stop, Pence exemplified his traction.

-We are not co-parenting with the government,” Pence told an enthusiastic audience of more than 100 people.
-We trust parents to protect their children, and no one will ever protect America’s children better than their mothers and fathers.
+We’re not co-parenting with the government,” Pence told an enthusiastic audience of more than 100 people.
+We trust parents to protect their children, and no one will ever protect America’s children better than their mothers and fathers. “

 Haley has planned rallies in the Des Moines and Cedar Rapids areas for Monday and Tuesday.
 Meanwhile, Scott is speaking at an event at Drake University on Wednesday, part of what aides are calling a nationwide listening tour aimed at informing his plans, before addressing the collection Polk County Republicans’ annual fundraiser in suburban Des Moines that evening.